hartwigmedical/hmftools/serve/README.md

  - A hotspot lift-over is  accepted only in case the reference at the lifted position has remained unchanged.
  - A codon lift-over is accepted only in case the lifted range has a length of 3 bases.
  - Transcripts and codon/exon indices are removed from known codons and exons since they can't be trusted anymore after lift-over

-#### Gene lift-over

-Genes are lifted between reference genome using Hartwig's internal gene mapping.
-This impacts the following types of events:
- - Known and actionable ranges
- - Known and actionable copy numbers
- - Actionable gene events
- - Known and actionable fusion pairs

-Do note that for fusion pairs, additional annotation remains unchanged assuming exonic ranges relevant for known and actionable fusions remain identical between ref genome versions.

-In case the genomic region of a gene has been flipped between v37 and v38 we exclude the gene from liftover.
+ - In case the genomic region of a gene has been flipped between v37 and v38 we exclude the gene from liftover.

 ## Overview of the SERVE algorithm